 - issues with bladder or bowel function.

 Where these symptoms are present, it is important that cauda equina syndrome is considered as a cause.
-There are a number of methods of diagnosing cauda equina, and it they need to be carried out swiftly once symptoms appear.
+There are a number of methods of diagnosing cauda equina, and they need to be carried out swiftly once symptoms appear.

-It is essential that GPs, orthopaedic surgeons, trainee doctors and any other health professionals that may come into contact with patients are aware of cauda aquina syndrome and fully understand the symptoms and the risks.
+It is essential that GPs, orthopaedic surgeons, trainee doctors and any other health professionals that may come into contact with patients are aware of cauda equina syndrome and fully understand the symptoms and the risks.

 A healthcare professional should examine a patient’s medical history, focusing on general health, symptoms and activity, and should carry out a detailed physical examination of their legs, testing for strength, sensation and reflexes.
-Blood tests may be necessary, and the condition may need to be confirmed with a scan or an x-ray.
+Blood tests may be necessary, and the condition may need to be confirmed with an MRI scan or an x-ray.

 When a positive diagnosis has been made, it is crucial to begin treatment to relieve the pressure on the nerves as quickly as possible.

-Treatment involves surgery to take the pressure off the nerves and should be performed without delay to prevent permanent damage.
+Cauda equina syndrome can be treated with surgery to take the pressure off the nerves and should be performed without delay to prevent permanent damage.

 This generally involves a microdiscectomy (to remove the part of the slipped disc pressing on the nerves) or a laminectomy, where part of the vertebra is removed to relieve nerve pressure.
 These surgeries involve a general anaesthetic and a stay in hospital of up to four days.

-The failure to recognise the symptoms of cauda equina syndrome and to treat it urgently can have a catastrophic effect on the patient, resulting in and lifelong disability.
+The failure to recognise the symptoms of cauda equina syndrome and to treat it urgently can have a catastrophic effect on the patient, resulting in lifelong disability.